A PennyLane-Centric Dataset to Enhance LLM-based Quantum Code Generation using RAG: Conclusion

 \section{Conclusion}

 In this paper, we introduce \textit{PennyLang}, a high-quality instruction–response dataset tailored for PennyLane-based quantum code generation.
-We present our data collection and prepossessing methodology, drawing from GitHub repositories, textbooks, and official documentation to curate 3,347 diverse and well-structured code samples.
-To evaluate its practical utility, we develop a RAG evaluation framework and benchmark four state-of-the-art LLMs (GPT-4o Mini, Claude 3.5 Sonnet, Qwen2.5-7B, and LLaMa 4-17B Maverick) under both RAG and non-RAG settings.
+We present our data collection and preprocessing methodology, drawing from GitHub repositories, textbooks, and official documentation to curate 3,347 diverse and well-structured code samples.
+To evaluate its practical utility, we develop a RAG evaluation framework and benchmark seven state-of-the-art LLMs (both open-source and commercial models) under both RAG and non-RAG settings.
 Our findings show that \textit{PennyLang}, when paired with RAG, substantially boosts performance for open-source models, while proprietary models exhibit minimal or negative gains with naive full-context retrieval, likely because their pre-training already covers overlapping PennyLane-related knowledge.
 This further highlights the importance of calibrated retrieval budgets, as moderate settings (e.g., 75\%) often outperform full context by balancing signal and noise.
 We release both the \textit{PennyLang} dataset and the evaluation framework to foster reproducibility and encourage further research in LLM-assisted quantum development.
-Future directions include training lightweight instruction-tuned models on this dataset, optimizing retrieval strategies across different model types, and extending to cross-framework generalization between PennyLane, Qiskit, and Cirq.
+Future directions include training lightweight instruction-tuned models on this dataset, improving the filtering pipeline for continuously collecting high-quality new code snippets into the database, optimizing retrieval strategies across different model types, and extending to cross-framework generalization between PennyLane, Qiskit, and Cirq.